WellthCare

 3. Employer-Sponsored Wellness Programs

-This is where the most innovation is happening.
+This is where the biggest changes are happening.
 Many employers offer separate wellness programs that provide:

 • Direct subsidies or discounts on gym memberships (e.g., through partnerships with networks like Gympass or Active&Fit).